rcbyr/keen-slider/README.md

 ## Sponsoring

-This project is and remains open-source.
 Currently, I'm working on a new major version, that includes "all" features requested and much more by nearly the same project size (80% completed).
 After that, I will add much many examples for other use cases and tech stacks.

-Cause, I'm a family man with a full-time job I can't make any promises when the new version will be released.
-But I am highly motivated to make my vision of this project come true.

-If you are interested in sponsoring, I would be very grateful.
+If you are interested in sponsoring this project, I would be very grateful.

 [Sponsoring with Ko-fi](https://ko-fi.com/rcbyr)